 Krajicek, 37, said serving community financial institutions is doubly rewarding, in that it helps community-oriented groups compete with larger institutions while reducing avoidable spending on marketing and product development.
 What's more, community banks were not, as a class, maligned in the wake of the most recent recession.

-In December 2015, thirteen-year-old Kasasa closed a majority investment from growth-equity investor The Riverside Company, on undisclosed terms.
+In December 2015, 13-year-old Kasasa closed a majority investment from growth-equity investor The Riverside Company, on undisclosed terms.

 Asked by Venture Nashville about the IPO option, Krajicek said, though the path ahead will present challenges, "we're proceeding as if that's going to be the exit."
 Riverside is likely to hold the company for about five years before an exit.